9 FAM 302.5

 9 FAM 302.5-4(C) (U) Advisory Opinions

 a.
-(U) For INA 212(a)(3)(A)(ii) cases involving applicants who are active members of an identified criminal organization, you must request an AO from L/CA through NIV or IVO, as appropriate unless the case meets one of the exceptions set forth in paragraph (d) below.
+(U) For INA 212(a)(3)(A)(ii) cases involving applicants who are active members of an identified criminal organization, request an AO from L/CA through NIV or IVO, as appropriate unless the case meets one of the exceptions set forth in paragraph (d) below.

 b.
 Unavailable